jminnier/sph_r_programming_site/content/authors/ted/_index.md

 ---
 authors:
-- Ted
+- Jessica
-name: Ted Laderas
+name: Jessica Minnier
 superuser: true
 ---

-Ted Laderas is an Assistant Professor in the Division of Bioinformatics and Computational Biology in the Department of Medical Informatics and Clinical Epidemiology.
-He is a certified RStudio Instructor in both the Tidyverse and Shiny.
-He is also a co-founder of the Cascadia R conference and BioData Club.
+Jessica Minnier is an Associate Professor in the OHSU-PSU School of Public Health and the Knight Cancer Institute Biostatistics Shared Resource.